 Converting from logged to protected forests rejuvenates native Birch and Larch trees

 Over 43,000 hectares – about 166 square miles – are now protected from overharvesting through this project which provides a boost to the local ecosystem and natural beauty of this region.

-Empowering forest conservation in Zimbabwe benefits communities, carbon and biodiversity
+Empowering forest conservation in Brazil benefits communities, carbon and biodiversity

 Protecting some of the world’s most valuable carbon sinks

 Damaged peatlands contribute to about 5.6% of global anthropogenic emissions.
 The Kantingan project protects and restores almost 150,000 hectares – about the size of Los Angeles – of peatland ecosystems and offers local communities sustainable sources of income while tackling climate change.

 Improve farming practices that can help store carbon in our soils, and create more resilient supply chains as we grow food for our families and natural products for our homes.

 Preserving the vast Northern Great Plains grasslands

 Avoiding the conversion of these mosaic grasslands to agricultural use provides critical carbon sequestration in this unique project that protects breeding habitat for up to 80% of the continent’s waterfowl while supporting the sustainable grazing of local ranching families’ herds.